rfielding/mongodb-sharding-docker-compose/README.md

 ```

 Notice that the shards are from `01` to `03` and `a` to `c`.
 The idea is that each machine
-can hold about 1/3 of each shard of the data.
+can hold about 1/4 of the data.
 The shard is replicated to 3 machines (replication factor).

 ```
                 Name                               Command               State     Ports